Food and you - the key facts

 You are unique

-There has arisen an assumption that because we are all human beings our nutrition needs must be the same.
+We assume that because we are all human beings our nutrition needs must be the same.
 Although we do all need the essential nutrients to survive, the amounts we need and the way we use them differs considerably.
 This is called 'biochemical individuality'.

 As your biochemistry is different from mine and mine is different from yours we will each be able to tolerate different foods.
 Whereas you may need lots of B vitamins, I may need very few, you may be able to tolerate milk and I could be intolerant and so on.